Kobzol/hardware-effects/README.md

 - write combining

 Every example directory has a README that explains the individual effects.

-All programs print measured results (execution time, bandwidth) to the standard error output (`stderr`).

-I try to focus on effects that should be observable on commodity (desktop/notebook) hardware, so for example I left out NUMA effects.

 Isolating those hardware effects can be very tricky, so it's possible that some of the examples are actually demonstrating something entirely else (or nothing at all :) ).